Social stress: Morbidity

 Social stress also makes people more sick.
 People who have fewer social contacts are at greater risk for developing illness, including cardiovascular disease.
 The lower one's social status, the more likely he or she is to have a cardiovascular, gastrointestinal, musculoskeletal, neoplastic, pulmonary, renal, or other chronic diseases.
 These links are not explained by other, more traditional risk factors such as race, health behaviors, age, sex, or access to health care.

 In one laboratory study, researchers interviewed participants to determine whether they had been experiencing social conflicts with spouses, close family members and friends.
 They then exposed the participants to the common cold virus and found that participants with conflict-ridden relationships were two times more likely to develop a cold than those without such social stress.
 Social support, especially in terms of support for socioeconomic stressors, is inversely related to physical morbidity.
 A study that investigated social determinants of health in an urban slum in India found that social exclusion, stress, and lack of social support are significantly related to illnesses, such as hypertension, coronary heart disease, and diabetes.

+Students who are being bullied may show signs of depression, impaired academic achievement, impaired quality of sleep, and anxiety disorders.